 - sprains and strains

-- bone injuries
+- bone pins

-device (IUD), may be at risk for injury if they undergo any type of diathermy.
-The
+People with implanted metal devices may be at risk for injury if they undergo any type of diathermy.
+These devices include:

 - peripheral vascular disease